Imaduddin-Mohammed/computer-vision-rock-paper-scissors/README.md

 ## To run this game yourself please follow the steps below
-> Clone this repository to your local machine by going to your command prompt and create a directory and navigate to it, **then paste this code in the terminal** ``` git clone <https://github.com/Imaduddin-Mohammed/computer-vision-rock-paper-scissors.git> ```
+> First you have to clone this repository to your local machine.
+Create a directory where you want to save the game and **then paste this code in the terminal** ``` git clone <https://github.com/Imaduddin-Mohammed/computer-vision-rock-paper-scissors.git> ```
 >